datkk06/OpenStack-Tutorial/Content/load-balancer.md

 send_gratuitous_arp = 3
 ```

-Start and enable the load balancing agent service Version 2 on the Network node
+Start and enable the Load Balancer agent service Version 2 on the Network node
 ```
 # systemctl start neutron-lbaasv2-agent
 # systemctl enable neutron-lbaasv2-agent
 ```

-On the Controller node, remove the LBaaS v1 and add the LBaaS v2 service plug-in to the service_plugins configuration directive in ``/etc/neutron/neutron.conf`` configuration file
+On the Controller node, remove the Version 1 and add the Version 2 service plug-in to the configuration directive in ``/etc/neutron/neutron.conf`` configuration file
 ```
 [DEFAULT]
 ...
 service_plugins = neutron_lbaas.services.loadbalancer.plugin.LoadBalancerPluginv2
 ```

-Add the LBaaS v2 service provider to the ``/etc/neutron/neutron_lbaas.conf`` configuration file on the Controller node
+On the Controller node, add the Version 2 service provider to the ``/etc/neutron/neutron_lbaas.conf`` configuration file
 ```
 [service_providers]
 ...